 2. Partial visibility in which you are not able to track all activities.

-Example: Visibility in trucking operations (similar logic can be applied to manufacturing and warehousing)
+Example: Visibility in trucking operations (similar logic can be applied to other industries)

-If you can easily access the answers to the following questions, then you have reasonable visibility in your operations.
+If you can readily access the answers to the following questions, then you have reasonable visibility into your operations.

 1. How many trucks are available for use?